Photoacoustic and Ultrasonic Imaging for Minimally-Invasive Guidance

 INTERVENTIONAL PHOTOACOUSTIC IMAGING

 The imaging depths of surface-illumination-based photoacoustic imaging systems have been suffering from rapid attenuation of light with depth, which limits the clinical applicability of photoacoustic imaging.
-To address this challenge, we have developed an interventional photoacoustic imaging system with multiple excitation wavelengths for guiding minimally invasive procedures (Xia et al, 2017).
-A light delivery optical fibre was placed within a needle cannula and inserted into tissue for exciting photoacoustic signals.
-US detection was provided by a commercial US linear array imaging probe.
-The feasibility of the system for guiding fetal surgical procedures was demonstrated by visualising surface vasculature a freshly excised human placenta.
+To address this challenge, we developed an interventional multispectral photoacoustic imaging system for guiding minimally invasive procedures (Xia et al, 2015), PA excitation light was delivered inside the tissue through an optical fibre placed within the cannula of an injection needle.
+Ultrasound signals were detected at the tissue surface using a clinical Ultrasound imaging probe.
+The feasibility of the system for guiding fetal surgical procedures was demonstrated by visualising surface vasculature a freshly excised human placenta (Xia et al, 2015).

 LED-BASED PHOTOACOUSTIC / ULTRASOUND IMAGING FOR GUIDING MINIMALLY INVASIVE PROCEDURES